cyverse/atmosphere-v2-apiary-docs/src/project_volumes.md

 ### Add Volume to Project [POST]
-Add volume to project.
+Add a volume to a project.
 You must specify the following properties:
 - **project**: project id
 - **volume**: volume id